gdedrouas/Exchange-AD-Privesc/README.md

 Exchange deployment on an Active Directory domain is an interesting case.
 Many attributes and classes are added to the schema, security groups are created and DACL on some AD objects are heavily modified.

-Basically you can select among 3 permissions models:
+Basically, you can select among 3 permissions models:

-* RBAC Split (most common)
+* RBAC Split (recommended and most commonly deployed)
 * Shared permissions (default)
 * AD Split